 We have reviewed our income and expenditure forecasts and understand the impact that lower rent collection and higher interest rates could have on our available headroom and future liquidity.
-Coupled with this, we have reviewed and approved the extension of our TPA to June 2033, to mitigate against widespread construction failure and other related supply chain risk exposures.
+Coupled with this, our TPA runs to June 2033, enabling us to mitigate against widespread construction failure and other related supply chain risk exposures.
 This is to ensure that we are strongly placed from a business continuity perspective to complete all statutory compliance, repair and major improvements to our existing homes and continue to delivery our Development Programme (within time and cost).
 Whilst high inflation and interest rate rises remains to be a macro economic risks, the government particularly via the Bank of England interventions, continue to attempt to stimulate the economy and avoid a potential recession.
 These risks remain outside of our direct control, however, we believe our strong financial position and covenant headroom will allow sufficient flexibility to be able to navigate the potential storm that lies ahead.